What is gonorrhea?

 - Because there are often no symptoms, you may not seek medical attention.
 If the infection is not treated you may develop serious health problems.

-- Gonorrhea can increase the risk of transmission of HIV.
+- Gonorrhea can increase the risk of getting HIV.

 - For women:

-- Can lead to pelvic inflammatory disease (PID),causing pain and increasing the risk of scarring in the fallopian tubes which can lead to tubal (ectopic) pregnancy and/or infertility
+- The infection can lead to pelvic inflammatory disease (PID),causing pain and increasing the risk of scarring in the fallopian tubes which can lead to tubal (ectopic) pregnancy and/or infertility

 - If you are pregnant and have untreated gonorrhea your baby could get eye and other serious infections.